-The Best UK 1940s Radio Station with three thematic 40s Radio Broadcasts
+The Best UK 1940s Radio Station with two thematic 40s Radio Broadcasts

 1940s music such as Swing, Big band, Jazz, Latin and Country music dominated and defined the decade’s music.
 After World War II, the big band sounds of the earlier part of the decade has been gradually replaced by crooners and vocal pop.

 Bing Crosby was the leading figure of the crooner sound as well as its most iconic, defining artist.
 By the 1940s, he was an entertainment superstar who mastered all of the major media formats of the day, movies, radio, and recorded music.
 Other popular singers of the day included Cab Calloway and Eddie Cantor.

 Bandleaders such as the Dorsey Brothers often helped launch the careers of vocalists who went on to popularity as solo artists.
 Frank Sinatra rose to fame as a singer during this time.
 Sinatra’s huge appeal to the “bobby soxers” revealed a whole new audience for popular music, which had generally appealed mainly to adults up to that time, making Sinatra the first teen idol.

 Sinatra’s music mostly attracted young girls to his concerts.
 This image of a teen idol would also be seen with future artists such as Elvis Presley and The Beatles.
 Sinatra’s massive popularity was also one of the reasons why the big band music declined in popularity; major record companies were looking for crooners and pop singers to attract a youth audience due to his success.